zenzig/capacitor-socket-io/README.md

 	Add `--no-start` if you only want to refresh certificates and `.env`, or `--port 4443` / `--host dev.example.com` to customise the endpoint.

+		With the stack running, open [https://socket-proxy.local/](https://socket-proxy.local/) in your browser to access the web console.
+It mirrors the native playground UI so you can watch iOS, Android, and web clients interact in real time.

 3. **Build and sync the example app:**

 	```bash